giovagalassi8-ctrl/GG_Laboratorio/07_GeneFamilies_Evolution/README.md

 ### Data Preparation

-CAFE requires two main inputs: the ultrametric tree (generated in the previous section) and a gene count table.
+*CAFE* requires two main inputs: the ultrametric tree (generated in the previous section) and a gene count table.
 The table must be formatted as follows:
 NONE Orthogroup ID ID ID ID
 NONE OG0000000  93 0  5  9

-OrthoFinder generates a similar table, located in the results folder as Orthogroups.GeneCount.tsv.
+*OrthoFinder* generates a similar table, located in the results folder as `Orthogroups.GeneCount.`.
 However, this file requires preprocessing to match CAFE's input format:

 -The first column required by CAFE is missing.